Skip to main content

 • Who complete the program in good academic standing receive a post-baccalaureate certificate in medical anatomy and physiology

-• Learn from faculty who are a diverse team of clinicians and scientists dedicate to teaching, training, and advising students
+• Learn from faculty who are a diverse team of clinicians and scientists dedicated to teaching, training and advising students

 • Experience hands-on training in gross anatomy and neuroanatomy laboratories